-Nowadays, hand sewing needles are made of steel, with various types of coatings to protect against corrosion, etc. Sputtered with gold, silver, etc. The shape of the hand needles, the diameter of the shaft, the length of the needles, the size of their eye depend on the type of a hand sewing needle.
+Nowadays, hand sewing needles are made of steel, with various types of coatings to protect against corrosion, etc. Sputtered with gold, silver, etc. The shape of the hand needles, the diameter of the shaft, the length of the needles, and the size of their eye depend on the type of hand sewing needle.

 Hand sewing needles were once crafted by blacksmiths.
-Crudely shaped and heavy to use, they bore slight resemblance to the slim, refined sewing needles of today.
+Crudely shaped and heavy to use, they bore a slight resemblance to the slim, refined sewing needles of today.
 And before blacksmiths took up the trade of needle-making, these vital sewing instruments were made from bone — hewn with rocks and painstakingly shaped and whittled down into sharp splinters.
 A crude type of chisel or drill was then used to make the eye.
 Using these ingenious tools, early man could make simple garments and attractively adorn them with items such as shells, seeds, and bone.

 This tradition continues today on a much grander scale, and modern sewists have a wondrous selection of hand sewing needles located just a quilt shop away.
 Today, there’s a hand sewing needle for every task, from embroidery to upholstery, and using the right needle for the job can mean the difference between enjoying your work and becoming frustrated by it.

 Choosing a needle for needlework is like choosing a brush for a painting.
 Mastering the basics of a particular skill, you can get by with one or two tools.
 But the deeper we go into the subject, the more subtly we feel the difference.